 Just before you reach Torpedo Bay on the right you will find the large Tainui Memorial, which commemorates the arrival of the Tainui canoes.
 Maori visited and settled in the Devonport area in the mid 14th century, approximately three centuries before the Europeans.
 Devonport was seen as an ideal location for settlement due to the surrounding water of the Waitemata and Manukau Harbour, which was used both for fishing and as an access point for waka (Maori canoe).

-Maori chose the volcanic cones of Mount Victoria and North Head for the development of pā (village or defense settlement) due to their height and volcanic soil, which is perfect for growing kumara.
+Maori chose the volcanic cones of Mount Victoria and North Head for the development of pā (village or defence settlement) due to their height and volcanic soil, which is perfect for growing kumara.
 There is evidence of Maori settlement in the Mount Victoria area however in the 1790’s intertribal conflict led to the pa settlements being abandoned.

 Your destination is Torpedo Bay, home to the Torpedo Bay Naval Museum, whose focus is the Royal New Zealand Navy.
 This museum is a great spot for those with family members as there is a museum trail for younger visitors, activities for children and the option to jump and play while caregivers are taking a break in the adjoining cafe.